nknorg/nkn-java-sdk/README.md

 ## Where to start?

+There is [wiki documentation](wiki) of the client.

-Have a look at the [examples](src/main/java/jsmith/nknclient/examples) for basic introduction to API.
-Explore classes mentioned in examples.
-Some proper tutorial/documentation is coming soon
+You can also have a look at the [examples](src/main/java/jsmith/nknclient/examples) for basic introduction to API.
+Explore classes mentioned in examples

 ## Contributions